Chapter 4

 "[1] Now there was a man of the Pharisees named Nicodemus, a member of the Jewish ruling council.
 [2] He came to Jesus at night and said, "Rabbi, we know you are a teacher who has come from God.
 For no one could perform the miraculous signs you are doing if God were not with him."
 [3] In reply Jesus declared, "I tell you the truth, no one can see the kingdom of God unless he is born again."
 [4] "How can a man be born when he is old?"
 Nicodemus asked.
 "Surely he cannot enter a second time into his mother's womb to be born!"
 [5] Jesus answered, "I tell you the truth, no one can enter the kingdom of God unless he is born of water and the Spirit.
 [6] Flesh gives birth to flesh, but the Spirit gives birth to spirit.
 [7] You should not be surprised at my saying, 'You must be born again.'"

 In other words, unless you are born again of God the Holy Spirit, your sins have not yet been forgiven and you will not enter into the Kingdom of Heaven.
-Hence, the message for you is what the Apostle Peter said to those who were present when the Holy Spirit fell upon Jesus' disciples.
-It is recorded for us in,
+Hence, the message for you is what Jesus said to those who were present on the last day of a Feast of Tabernacles.
+To read what Jesus Said we go to,

 For Those Who Are Born Again Believers